luizirber/2017-recomb/abstract.md

 MinHashes can be used to estimate the similarity of two or more datasets.
-Expanding on the work pioneered by mash and extended in our library Sourmash, this poster presents a new data structure based on Sequence Bloom Trees adapted for searching MinHash signatures.
+Expanding on the work pioneered by mash and extended in our library Sourmash, we calculated signatures for 412 thousand microbial reads datasets on the Sequence Read Archive and developed a new data structure based on Sequence Bloom Trees adapted for searching MinHash signatures (named SBTMH).

-It also explores how to encode SBTs as objects in a MerkleDAG in IPFS and store it in IPFS, a decentralized system for data sharing.
+We also explore how to encode the SBTMH structure as objects in a MerkleDAG and store it in IPFS, a decentralized system for data sharing, and how to load and spread the SBTMH indexes as well as the signatures calculated.
-This allows easy sharing and remixing of indexes, including versioning and persistence of data even if the original seeder is gone.
+The design allows easy sharing and remixing of indexes, including versioning, persistence of data and the performance benefits of having many peers sharing data instead of a centralized infrastructure.

 <!--
  - Calculate minhashes signatures